robpomeroy/ansible-control/README.md

 ### Target system

-Edit the `inventory` file, to specify the address of the target system (which could be the same machine on which you run this playbook).
+Edit the `inventory` file, to specify the address of the target system (which could be the same machine on which you run this playbook - including WSL).

 ### Fstab

 The fstab role facilitates mounting a Windows share to the Ansible control node.
-This makes it possible to edit playbooks using a Windows machine (with Visual Studio Code, for example), while running the playbook using Linux - either a separate Linux machine, or the Windows Subsystem for Linux.
+This makes it possible to edit playbooks using a Windows machine (with Visual Studio Code, for example), while running the playbook using Linux.
 Amend `windows_share` to suit, in the `config.yml` file.

 This Windows share containing the playbooks should be writable by the control node.
 Having shared the folder from the Windows machine, place the Windows user credentials in `secrets.yml` and encrypt that file with Ansible Vault (see below).

+This isn't really necessary for WSL, since you can mount all drives to `/mnt`, as required.

 ### SSH